Human trafficking in Malta: General Information

 The government of Malta has attempted to combat human trafficking through several initiatives, including the development of victim assistance services, training of government officials, and raising of public awareness.

 Malta has experienced a limited number of cases of human trafficking, all of which involved the sexual exploitation of women.
-The victims were mainly third-country nationals from Eastern Europe, including in particular Russia and the Ukraine, who had entered Malta through legal channels.
+The victims were mainly third-country nationals from Eastern Europe, including in particular Russia and Ukraine, who had entered Malta through legal channels.
 Only one case involved the sexual exploitation of an EU national.
 The cases encountered so far did not involve organized crime networks.

 No new cases of human trafficking were encountered during 2009 and 2010, although a new case has been brought before the Courts this year.

 In view of the limited number of cases encountered so far, particularly during the last three years, it is difficult to extrapolate any particular trends.

 One new TIP case was registered in Malta in 2011.
 4 persons were accused, 2 Maltese nationals and another 2 from Romania.
 There were 3 identified victims from Romania who were recruited while they were on holiday in Greece.
 This case follows previous registered trends experienced in Malta, which is trafficking for the purposes of sexual exploitation.

 The United States TIP report published in June 2012 rated Malta in Tier 2, up from the Tier 2 (Watch list) rating of the previous reports.
 Whilst making recommendations in relation to further actions, the report also notes that significant progress has been registered by the Maltese authorities in the sphere of human trafficking.

 Since February 2012 2 cases of human trafficking were encountered.

 One case involved trafficking for labor and sexual exploitation.
 It concerned Chinese nationals working in a massage parlor and in a restaurant and resulted in the identification of 3 victims, 2 males and 1 female.
 All victims were being employed irregularly and under poor working conditions.
 The female was also being asked to provide sexual services to clients.
 This case was discovered during ad hoc inspection by the Police unit responsible for prostitution and trafficking.
 The alleged perpetrator is a Chinese National.

 The other case was of a Filipino young woman who was being employed by a foreign family in Malta.
 The victim communicated with an NGO through her lap top, the social welfare agency was alerted and the victim was helped to flee the house.
 The victim has a valid passport and visa therefore she can stay in the country.
 So far, the victim has not yet taken a decision to take the case further to the police and thus report her employers.